-APPENDIX L Business Center Trademark and Licensing Requirements
+APPENDIX K Business Project Trademark and Licensing Requirements

-The "MBDA Business Center" logo and the phrase "MBDA Business Center" are trademarks of the Minority Business Development Agency (MBDA), U.S. Department of Commerce.
-MBDA reserves exclusive rights in the use of the "MBDA Business Center" logo, the phrase "MBDA Business Center," and all associated marks and representations (hereafter "MBDA trademarks").
+The phrase "MBDA Business Project" is a trademark of the Minority Business Development Agency (MBDA), U.S. Department of Commerce.
+MBDA reserves exclusive rights in the use of the phrase "MBDA Business Project," and all associated marks and representations (hereafter "MBDA trademarks").
 The Cooperative Agreement from MBDA includes the terms of this Appendix covering the trademark and licensing requirements for use of the MBDA trademarks.
-By signing the Cooperative Agreement, the operator of the MBDA Business Center agrees to the terms and conditions related to the use of the MBDA trademarks as stated in this Appendix.
+By signing the Cooperative Agreement, the operator of the MBDA Business Project agrees to the terms and conditions related to the use of the MBDA trademarks as stated in this Appendix.

-This appendix covers only the MBDA trademarks and does not authorize an MBDA Business

-Center to use the Department of Commerce seal or the MBDA Headquarters logo on any electronic or printed communications for any purpose.
+This appendix covers only the MBDA trademarks and does not authorize an MBDA Business Project to use the Department of Commerce seal or the MBDA Headquarters logo on any electronic or printed communications for any purpose.

-Grant of License: Pursuant to the acceptance of the terms of the Cooperative Agreement, MBDA (hereafter "Licensor") grants to the operators of each MBDA Business Center (hereafter "Licensee/Center") a non-exclusive, royalty-free right to use the MBDA trademarks for the following purposes:
+Grant of License: Pursuant to the acceptance of the terms of the Cooperative Agreement, MBDA (hereafter "Licensor") grants to the operators of each MBDA Business Project (hereafter "Licensee/Project") a non-exclusive, royalty-free right to use the MBDA trademarks for the following purposes:

 - 1. Business materials and products business cards, letterhead, folders, programs, bulletins, and newsletters. - 2.
-Event and workshop signage flyers, publications, and signs announcing events sponsored or organized by or on behalf of the Licensee/Center.
-Licensee/Center must be an active participant in the event. - 3.
-Electronic communications email signature blocks, webpages, announcements, and signs regarding events sponsored or organized by or on behalf of the Licensee/Center. - 4.
-Center signs and markers signs and print information to indicate or describe the location of the Licensee/Center or an event sponsored or organized by the Licensee/Center.
+Event and workshop signage flyers, publications, and signs announcing events sponsored or organized by or on behalf of the Licensee/Project.
+Licensee/Project must be an active participant in the event. - 3.
+Electronic communications email signature blocks, webpages, announcements, and signs regarding events sponsored or organized by or on behalf of the Licensee/Project. - 4.
+Project signs and markers signs and print information to indicate or describe the location of the Licensee/Project or an event sponsored or organized by the Licensee/Project.

-The MBDA trademarks may be used to advertise the Licensee/Center's participation on a per event basis in collaboration with a third party.
+The MBDA trademarks may be used to advertise the Licensee/Project's participation on a per event basis in collaboration with a third party.

 Assignment and Sub-licenses: This license is not assignable.
-Notwithstanding this provision, the Licensee/Center may hire subcontractors to perform manufacturing and distribution activities, only in connection with items (1) - (4) above, under this License.
-Any attempt by the Licensee/Center to assign any portion of this License or to grant an improper sub-license to a third party shall be deemed a breach of this License and may constitute cause for termination of the Cooperative Agreement.
+Notwithstanding this provision, the Licensee/Project may hire subcontractors to perform manufacturing and distribution activities, only in connection with items (1) - (4) above, under this License.
+Any attempt by the Licensee/Project to assign any portion of this License or to grant an improper sub-license to a third party shall be deemed a breach of this License and may constitute cause for termination of the Cooperative Agreement.

-Quality Control: Licensor has the right to inspect the Licensee/Center's goods, services, and promotional activities employing the MBDA trademarks to ensure that such uses are of proper quality and otherwise consistent with the terms of the Cooperative Agreement and this License.
+Quality Control: Licensor has the right to inspect the Licensee/Project's goods, services, and promotional activities employing the MBDA trademarks to ensure that such uses are of proper quality and otherwise consistent with the terms of the Cooperative Agreement and this License.